xcompact3d/.github/profile/README.md

 The original archived repostiories are also available.

-A post-processing framework build in Python is included in Py4Incompact3d, this uses the same numberical methods as Incompact3d for performing consistent analyses.
+A post-processing framework build in Python is included in Py4Incompact3d, this uses the same numerical methods as Incompact3d for performing consistent analyses.